Southwick's Zoo

-Southwick's Zoo, New England's Largest Zoo, is a privately owned and seasonally operated zoological park spanning 300 acres in Mendon, Massachusetts, United States.
-The zoo was established in 1963 and has been under the management of the Southwick and Brewer families since its inception.
-Established in 1963, the zoo is home to more than 850 animals from various regions of the world, offering visitors a chance to observe over 165 species of exotic animals.
+Southwick's Zoo, is a 300-acre zoological park in Mendon, Massachusetts, United States.
+Established in 1963, it is the largest zoo in New England.
+The Southwick and Brewer families have operated the zoo since its inception.
+The zoo is home to more than 850 animals from various regions of the world, offering visitors a chance to observe over 165 species of exotic animals.

 Southwick's Zoo is home to the Earth Discovery Center, an environmental education facility that focuses on wildlife rehabilitation and conservation initiatives.
 Popular attractions at the zoo include the Skyfari Sky Ride, which offers aerial views of the exhibits, and animal encounters where guests can interact with giraffes, sloths, and other exotic animals.
 The zoo also features a petting zoo, and educational presentations aimed at fostering environmental awareness among children and adults.

 The zoo is part of a larger entertainment and education complex that includes Galliford's Restaurant and Tavern, The Daniels Farmstead, Earth Limited, and Wild Events, offering a unique mix of wildlife, history, and dining experiences.